-These cofferdams runs from top to bottom throught the forward engine room bulkhead; thus dividing the ships structure into hazardous and non hazardous zones.
+These cofferdams run from top to bottom throughout the forward engine room bulkhead; thus dividing the ship’s structure into hazardous and non-hazardous zones.

-While small and medium sized oil tankers use combination of longitudinal and transverse frame structure.
-Large tankers are made of longitudinal frame structure.
+While small and medium-sized oil tankers use a combination of a longitudinal and transverse frame structure.
+Large tankers are made of a longitudinal frame structure.

 In the system longitudinal frames run across the entire length of the ship; with intersection or support from transverse bulkheads.

-Together with the side shell, bottom structure, keel and deck plating they form the trunk.
-It’s basically a raised structure which runs across the ships providing designated role of an area such as cargo space.
+Together with the side shell, bottom structure, keel, and deck plating they form the trunk.
+It’s basically a raised structure that runs across the ships providing a designated role of an area such as cargo space.

-The trunk basically consist of longitudinal frames, transverse bulkhead, brackets, side frame / shell, sheerstrake, stringers, longitudinal bulkhead and deck plating.
+The trunk basically consists of longitudinal frames, transverse bulkheads, brackets, side frame/shell, sheer strake, stringers, longitudinal bulkhead, and deck plating.

 The brackets add up to the stress bearing capacity of ship by transferring stress on side shell or frame to the bottom structure.

-The stringers on other hand helps to improve the strength of transverse frames.
-This allows to reduce the depth and width of the frame needed thus adding up to cargo space.
+The stringers on the other hand help to improve the strength of transverse frames.
+This allows reducing the depth and width of the frame needed thus adding up to cargo space.

 Evolution in Construction of Oil Tankers

-The first successful oil tanker was constructed in latter years of 19th century named Zoroaster.
-It was not until the dawn of 20th century modern oil tanker came into picture.
+The first successful oil tanker was constructed in the latter years of the 19th century named Zoroaster.
+It was not until the dawn of 20th-century modern oil tanker came into the picture.

-These ships consists of dedicated cargo tanks at forward and aft of the engine room with pipes connecting them.
+These ships consist of dedicated cargo tanks at forward and aft of the engine room with pipes connecting them.